 - Planning Weekly Menus - This method allows you to take advantage of weekly loss leaders at your favorite grocery stores.
-It is the best method to use if you have a
+It is the best method to use if you have

 - Loss Leaders are items that stores sell (at a loss) in order to draw consumers into the store.
 The premise is that the consumer will be so overwhelmed with the great store layout and offerings that they'll fill their baskets with impulse items while they're there.

 - Planning Monthly Menus: This is a bit more difficult (unless you use a rotating menu) and requires a bit more pre-planning as the menu is not based on the weekly sales, but bulk purchases.
-If you have a garden that produces well and you home-can or freeze your own vegetables and fruits,
+If you have a garden that produces well and you home-can or freeze your own vegetables and

 - Rotating Menus- This is the least time consuming method of menu planning, but also the most boring.
 Generally speaking, a rotating menu consists of 15-20 meals that are within the family's budget.
 These same meals are eaten and over again (hence "rotating" menu).
 This type of menu works well for families with very picky eaters.